Dimwest/myezql/README.md

 ![MyEzQL screenshot](img/cmd.png?raw=true "MyEzQL CLI creenshot")

 You can choose to parse "Create Procedure" statements, or simply all DDL statements, by setting the --mode flag.
-Note that DDL statements will not be tied to the procedure they belong to when running in DDL mode.
+Note that DDL statements will only be linked to the procedure they belong to when running in procedure mode.
+In DDL mode, they'll simply be linked to the file they belong to.
 ```bash
 python3 ezql.py parse --i /my/path.sql --mode procedure
 python3 ezql.py parse --i /my/path.sql --mode ddl